Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Methodology

-Solving this system by finding the only real root between 0 and 1 will give the updated value of the ionised fraction $x^{p+1}$ in the cell.
-Given our knowledge of this updated ionised fraction and Eq. \ref{equ:CoupledSolver}, we define the updated photon density as follows:\\
+Solving this system by finding the only real root between 0 and 1 gives us the updated value of the ionised fraction in the cell.
+The updated photon density is derived as: